 LFC Youth began in 2009 with the mission: "To create a community of young people who are actively engaged in responsible, ethical and effective leadership."

-The program is open to a selected group of incoming sophomore high school students (public, private or home schooled) in Franklin County.
-Interested students can apply in January of their freshman year.
-This highly competitive selection process involves an in-school interview and requires two mentor recommendations to be submitted with student application.
+The program is open to a selected group of incoming sophomore high school students (public, private, or homeschooled) in Franklin County.
+Interested students can apply in their freshman year.
+This highly competitive selection process involves an interview and requires two mentor recommendations to be submitted with student applications.

-The LFC Alumni Committee is a group of Alumni focused solely on the engagement of our Alumni through events, volunteer opportunities and with IceFest Pa hosting the Run Your Ice Off 5K at the end of the weekend.
-Funds raised at the 5K support the LFC Alumni Scholarship fund for new Community students & Relay for Life of Chambersburg.
-Alumni can connect via their LFC Alumni Facebook Group or can learn about other alumni activities by contacting Ginny Harriger at email@example.com.
+The LFC Alumni Committee is a group of Alumni focused solely on the engagement of our Alumni through events, and volunteer opportunities.
+The group works with IceFest Pa hosting the Run Your Ice Off 5K at the end of the weekend and coordinating the Log On Leash Up Virtual 5K Pet Walk in Fall.

-The LFC Alumni of the Year award is given annually to recognize a former graduated student of Leadership Franklin County Community who has distinguished themselves in their professional and volunteer capacities and who has shown continuing service, interest and support in the growth of Franklin County.
-Nominees must also be at least three years post-LFCC graduation and may not be a member of the LFC Alumni Committee.
-The LFC Alumni Committee reviews nominations submitted by our Alumni with many worthy candidates are brought forth each year during this process.
+The LFC Alumni of the Year award is given annually to recognize a former graduated student of Leadership Franklin County Community who has distinguished themselves in their professional and volunteer capacities and who has shown continuing service, interest, and support in the growth of Franklin County.

-Congratulations to Angi Quigley - 2019 LFC Alumni of the Year
+Congratulations Duane Bock- 2022 LFC Alumni of the Year

 Leadership Franklin County is a program of the Greater Chambersburg Chamber Foundation.